 Christopher Alexander is best known for this 1977 book, A Pattern Language.
 That work, however, was only one point in a evolving body of work, with major publications ranging from the Notes on the Synthesis of Form in 1964 to The Battle for Life and Beauty in 2012.
 Alexander's progress as a theorist was formed throughout his activity as a practicing architect and as builder of dozens of structures.
 Ideas became clarified with time, and Alexander's articulations sharpened.
 "Diagrams" became "patterns".
 "Quality without a name" became "unfolding wholeness".
-"Structure extending transformations" became "wholeness-extending transformations".
-"Living centers" became "systems of centers".
+"Structure extending transformations" became "systems of centers".